-Andrus Ansip, Vice-President of the European Commission, has been tasked to make sure that every EU citizens gets the best deal online ‒ no matter in which country and what language is spoken.
-He published a post on his blog addressing multilingualism as a barrier to the Digital Single Market, that hardly gets a mention.
+Andrus Ansip, Vice-President of the European Commission, has been tasked to make sure that every EU citizen gets the best deal online ‒ no matter in which country they are and which language they speak.
+He has published a post on his blog addressing multilingualism as a barrier to the Digital Single Market that hardly gets a mention.
 The post does not go into any specifics as to how to tackle this challenge.
-Nevertheless it is a great step forward that he raises awareness because also Biz and Tech seem to think the world speaks only one language.
+Nevertheless it is a great step forward that he is raising awareness, as Biz and Tech in particular still seem to think the world speaks only one language.

 VP Andrus Ansip writes: “We should recognize that language differences can also act as a barrier, and increase the fragmentation of markets – which is what the DSM is trying to prevent.

 This is especially true when it comes to maintaining 24 language versions of your website and also providing after-sales services in the same multitude of languages.
 It means that multilingualism can come with a price tag that turns it into a business hurdle.“

 Use Language Technology